-Students admitted to either track of the BS program who do not progress and/or complete the program and who meet the following requirements may be readmitted to the program when the following criteria are met:
+Students admitted who do not progress academically or withdraw voluntarily and meet the following requirements may be readmitted to the program when the following criteria are met:

-- CGPA > to 2.0 at the time of the readmission request, as documented on the CHRP official transcript - 2.
-An overall rating of at least "With reservations" from each of the program faculty on the interview rating form at the time of withdrawal from the program.
-Upon unanimous recommendation of the program faculty and in cases where an acceptable remediation plan, approved by the department chairman, can be developed, a student may be eligible for readmission without meeting this criterion.
-The remediation plan must contain measurable outcomes and deadlines which must be met by the student prior to further consideration for readmission.

-- 3. No grade of "D" or "F" or a mark of "WF" in more than one (1) lecture or laboratory professional course or in any clinical course.
+- 1. CGPA > to 2.0 at the time of the readmission request, as documented on the CHP official transcript. - 2.
+An overall rating of at least "With reservations" from each of the program faculty on the interview rating form.
+Upon unanimous recommendation of the program faculty, and in cases where an acceptable remediation plan approved by the program director can be developed, a student may be eligible for readmission without meeting this criterion (#1).
+The remediation plan must contain measurable outcomes and deadlines which must be met by the student prior to further consideration for readmission. - 3.
+No grade of "D" or "F" or a mark of "WF" in more than one (1) lecture or laboratory professional course or in any clinical course.
 If the students' poor performance can be shown to be the result of a death in the student's immediate family or a disabling illness/injury the student will be granted an exception. (see next paragraph) - 4.
-The program has fewer students than the stated capacity - 5.
-The student has not been re-admitted or re-applied in the past.
+The program has fewer students than the stated capacity

+- 5. The student has not been re-admitted or re-applied in the past. - 6.
+Approval by the department chair.

-Students who do not progress and/or complete the program due to the inability to successfully complete more than one professional lecture or laboratory course, or one professional lecture and one laboratory course or any clinical course are not eligible for readmission or reapplication to the program.
+Students who do not progress and/or complete the program due to the inability to successfully complete two courses or any single clinical course are not eligible for readmission or reapplication to the program.

 - An exception may be granted when the students' poor performance can be shown to be the result of a death in the student's immediate family (parent, sibling, spouse, or child) during the semester in the which the academic failure or withdrawal occurred; or when the student or an immediate family member in the students' care has suffered a disabling illness or injury during that semester as documented by a licensed physician.
 In such a case, the student will be readmitted to the Fall I semester before other applicants are considered. - Under the same personal circumstances and when the withdrawal occurs in any other semester, the student will be readmitted to the same semester the following year, as long as the class capacity is not exceeded. - When completed coursework is more than one year old, readmission is not possible; however, reapplication under these circumstances as a new student is allowed.
 In this case, all stated admission requirements must be met, even if previously completed.
-If offered admission, all courses in which a grade was previously earned in the semester the student withdrew from the program and the course(s) in which the failing grade/no credit mark were earned must be re-taken for credit.
+If offered admission, all courses in which a grade was previously earned in the semester the student withdrew from the program and the course(s) in which the failing grade/no credit mark were earned must be re-taken for credit. - Students who are dismissed from the program due to violation of non-cognitive performance standards or are removed from the program through administrative withdrawal are not eligible for readmission or reapplication to the program. - Students withdrawing from the program must return all name badges, program equipment issued, clinical documentation records, and any other program material requested.